Uniminutoarduino/SmartLabsUniminuto-GOLC/README.md

 This study has been possible with the efforts of the following persons:

 - Professors: Jonathan Álvarez Ariza: jalvarez@uniminuto.edu, Sergio Gónzalez Gil: segonzalez@uniminuto.edu
-- Students: Hansel Neira, Christian Nomesqui, Harold Chavarro
+- Students: Hansel Neira, Christian Nomesqui, Harold Chavarro, Johan Cuesta

 Program of Technology in Electronics and Systems Enginnering, Corporación Universitaria Minuto de Dios-UNIMINUTO